Pack Smart: Essentials for Backpacking Trip

 Use PACT TABS—these nifty tablets quickly neutralize the nastiness in human waste, breaking down toxicity in no time!

-Once you take off your backpack, it’s really hard to put it back on.
-Keeping snacks and water handy allows you mini breaks throughout your wilderness backpacking trip.
+Keeping snacks and water handy allows you mini breaks throughout your wilderness trips or backpacking in Colorado.

-Favorite Backpacking Snacks
+Favorite Snacks *Necessities for Backpacking

 Calorie dense, easy to carry jerky sticks, dried fruit and nuts